-The Cobdogla division has been developed as a low-lift area, the pumping head being about 34 feet, to irrigate 1,572 acres of land, suitable for vine and fodder growing.
+The Cobdogla division has been developed as a low-lift area, the pumping head being about 34 feet, to irrigate 1,534 acres of land, suitable for vine and fodder growing.
 An irrigable area of 1,197 acres has been allotted to 45 settlers, including 6 soldiers.

-The Nookamka division, south of Lake Bonney, has an irrigable area of 2,549 acres, of which 2,152 acres have been allotted to 119 soldier and 12 civilian settlers.
+The Nookamka division, south of Lake Bonney, has an irrigable area of 2,625 acres, of which 2,119 acres have been allotted to 98 soldier and 12 civilian settlers.
 The first allotment took place on 16th March, 1922.

 The Loveday division has an irrigable area of 9,324 acres.
-The construction work on this area has been completed, and 868 acres have been allotted to 52 soldier settlers and 1 civilian.
-The reticulation is by means of concrete pipe lines, for both main and branches, instead of open channels.
+The construction work on this area has been completed, and 1,192 acres have been allotted to 64 soldier settlers and 5 civilians.
+The reticulation is by means of concrete pipe lines, for both mains and branches, instead of open channels.

-Pumping plants have been installed on the Cobdogla, Nookamka, and Loveday divisions.
-On the Cobdogla division a 240 b.h.p. steam plant with a capacity of 16,700 gallons per minute has been installed.
-Two "Humphrey" gas pumps have been installed with a combined capacity of 47,600 gallons per minute.
-These pumps will shortly be tested.
-The Nookamka division has two steam units, totalling 640 b.h.p., with a capacity of 12,500 gallons per minute.
-The Loveday division has a 300 b.h.p. gas plant, with a capacity of 6,000 gallons per minute, and two steam units of 1,315 b.h.p., with a total pumping power of 33,300 gallons per minute to 93 total head.
+Pumping plants have been installed to supply water to the Cobdogla, Nookamka and Loveday divisions.
+On the Cobdogla division a 240 b.h.p. steam plant with a capacity of 16,700 gallons per minute has been installed and is now used as a subsidiary plant.
+The main water supply is obtained from the two "Humphrey" gas plants installed with a combined capacity of 47,600 gallons per minute.
+The Nookamka division has two steam units, totalling 640 b.h.p., installed with a combined capacity of 12,500 gallons per minute, which have recently been superseded by a pipe line connecting with the Loveday water mains, which now supply the Nookamka requirements.
+The Loveday division has a 300 b.h.p. suction gas unit, with a capacity of 6,000 gallons per minute, and two steam units installed, with combined power and output of 1,315 b.h.p., and 33,300 gallons per minute respectively, pumped against a total head of 93 feet.

-The Berri Irrigation Area is 120 miles above Morgan by river, and contains a total area of 23,400 acres, of which 7,800 acres are suitable for fruit and vine culture.
-A total of 7,131 acres of irrigable land has been allotted to 419 settlers, of whom 225 are soldier settlers.
+The Berri Irrigation Area is 120 miles above Morgan by river, and contains a total area of 23,400 acres, of which 7,833 acres are suitable for fruit and vine culture.
+A total of 7,513 acres of irrigable land has been allotted to 420 settlers, of whom 225 are soldier settlers.
 An area of 80 acres of the irrigable land is used as an experimental farm.
 The first allotment of the older portion of this area took place in January, 1911.
 The pumping plant consists of five units, three suction gas and two steam units, with a total of 2,250 b.h.p., and a capacity of 42,500 gallons per minute against total heads varying from 50 feet to 120 feet.

 The Chaffey Irrigation Area comprises a large area of country adjacent to Renmark.
 Preliminary survey work has been carried out over 14,000 acres of prospective irrigable land.
-A portion of this area, known as the Ral Ral Division, containing 1,930 acres, of which 1,694 are irrigable land, has been surveyed into blocks.
-A total of 1,030 acres, including 912 acres of irrigable land, has been allotted to 60 settlers, 56 of whom are soldiers.
+A portion of this area, known as the Ral Ral Division, containing 1,930 acres, of which 1,682 are irrigable land, has been surveyed into blocks, A total of 1,092 acres, including 1,032 acres of irrigable land, has been allotted to 59 settlers, 55 of whom are soldiers.
 A pumping plant of 220 b.h.p., with a capacity of 12,500 gallons per minute against a total head of 30 feet has been installed.